23 Best Ideas for Organizing Your Walk-In Closet

 Make sure to get drawers that are the right height for the specific items you’re using them to store.
 If they’re too tall, you’ll never be able to find anything in them.
 If they’re too short, forget about neatly folding t-shirts like Marie Kondo.

 Because a closet system features all of the organizing pieces you need from rods to shelves to drawers—and everything is coordinated—it’s an easy way to achieve a pulled-together, polished look.
-You can truly have a custom closet designed to meet your specific needs and organize all of your clothes.
+You can truly have a custom closet designed to meet your specific needs and organize all of your clothes—even if you want a color-coordinated closet.

 Modular systems give you everything in one package.
 Just make sure you’re picking pieces not only because they look good but also because they serve the purpose you need them for.